 Exams really are quite useful things, and many (if not most) of my students enjoy preparing for and sitting them, but they are far from the learning method that they are often used as.
 To give you some idea, at the time of writing, I have nearly 50 students on my books, and only three of them are currently working towards a practical exam (with a further one working towards sitting his Grade 4 Theory in March).
 The other students are learning repertoire, and developing their skills in this way.

-With this in mind, we are really looking at a minimum of 1 year after sitting a grade exam before even beginning work on the next one.
-It is possible that once this time has passed, a student may be past the level of the next grade up, in which case, we would either begin the one following that, or spend a little more time developing skills to get him or her to that point.
-A typical progression ‘through the grades’ for my students is often – grades 1,3,4,6 then 8, with the remaining grades skipped.
+With this in mind, we are really looking at roughly 1 year after sitting a grade exam before even beginning work on the next one.
+It is possible that once this time has passed, a student may be past the level of the next grade up, in which case, we would either begin the one following that, or spend a little more time developing skills to get them to that point.

-As a good guide for you to refer to, a student should be completing an absolute bare minimum of one entire book of repertoire ‘between exams’.
+As a good guide, a student would be completing roughly an entire book of repertoire ‘between exams’.
 Bear in mind that for students who skip exams, this doubles.
-However, this volume of repertoire is rarely taken from one single book, as this, also, is too restrictive.
-This means that most students have 1 or 2 books on the go at once, and they roughly complete half of each book before moving on.
+However, to give more variety, this volume of repertoire is not always taken from a single book.
+This means that many students have 1 or 2 books on the go at once, and they roughly complete half of each book before moving on.
 This guide also includes duet books (duets are particularly important for piano students as it is often the only time they learn any collaborative playing skills).
-For example, I would anticipate that a student who has just taken grade 4 would need to learn roughly half of a compilation book (ABRSM compilations or Lenehan KeyNotes are good for this), and roughly half of something else (possibly a Microjazz volume, or the Walton Children’s Pieces for Duet, which are excellent and great fun to play) before looking at the possibility of grade 5, and more so if we decided to skip this.
+For example, I would anticipate that a student who has just taken grade 4 would learn roughly half of a compilation book (ABRSM compilations or Lenehan KeyNotes are good for this), and roughly half of something else (possibly a Microjazz volume, or the Walton Children’s Pieces for Duet) before looking at the possibility of grade 5, and more so if we decide to skip this grade.
 I appreciate this is very new to you, but once they are over the initial shock of learning non-exam pieces, my students all massively enjoy playing ‘normal’ repertoire, and they learn far more in terms of musical understanding and technical skills than if they were to work towards exams with only brief moments of respite.

 I appreciate that parents often wish for their children to sit another exam as soon as possible after their previous one, but if I can draw your attention to other methods of measuring attainment, which you may not be aware of, this might ease your mind.
-I hold a yearly concert for my students (in the Summer Term), which all students are invited (but not pressured) to perform at, with many students who are not confident about performing choosing to perform a duet with me instead of a solo piece.
-Last year, this concert was held at Cardiff University concert hall, and was a great success, with nearly 250 students / parents attending.
-There is also the opportunity to perform at the South Glamorgan Festival for Young Musicians which is held every May bank holiday.
-Here, there are both competitive and non-competitive classes available.
-At the risk of repeating myself, attainment can also (indeed it should be) measured by completion of a new piece, by a technical difficulty surmounted, or a new understanding of a musical problem.
+At the risk of repeating myself, attainment can also (indeed it should be) measured by completion of a new piece or book, by a technical difficulty surmounted, or a new understanding of a musical problem.
 [Edit… colleague and friend, Phil May, made the additional (and rather brilliant) suggestion that with so many people owning iPads, laptops, and smartphones, parents could record their children performing each finished piece, not just for posterity, but perhaps to send to relatives.
 This would help in creating a tangible way of seeing progress without the need for exam certificates.]

 Unfortunately, the world we live in now has become very much an exam-oriented one for children, with graded music exams being a not-insignificant part of this.
-But focussing too much on exams in music is hugely detrimental to students, and leaves a great many young musicians, even gifted ones, without necessary technical skills and musical understanding, and often leads to a loss of enjoyment in learning music (which is heartbreaking to watch).
+But focussing too much on exams in music is hugely detrimental to students, and leaves a great many young musicians without necessary technical skills and musical understanding, and often leads to a loss of enjoyment in learning music (which is heartbreaking to watch).

 Very best wishes,